GRDI-GenARCC/tutorials-and-workshops/Tutorials/Intro_Linux_4.md

-# Introduction to Linux Tutorial Part 3
+# Introduction to Linux Tutorial Part 4

 [[_TOC_]]

 ---

+- This section is a copy of part 3, and will mainly be a placeholder until there is a better idea of which material will spillover from parts 1, 2, 3

 ## 1.0 Overview

-- This is **part three** of three sessions designed to be delivered in a virtual group setting
+- This is **part four** of three sessions designed to be delivered in a virtual group setting
 - It will be about 1 hour of instruction with an additional 0.5 hours set aside for extra material and questions
 - This can also be worked through at a self-directed pace outside of workshop sessions
 - The material is meant for those with little or no experience with Linux, but can be helpful for intermediate users as well